hmc-sysadmin/labs/apache.md

 ### Step 1: Restrict access based on IP address

-We'll restrict access to `admin.(your server).net` so that only certain IP addresses/machines can access the site.
+We'll restrict access to `admin.(your-server).net` so that only certain IP addresses/machines can access the site.
 Since our website was just created, it has some of the weakest security measures available right now.
 As such, we'll just start with something simple and build up from there.